bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-07-09-Mindfulness_Harvard_2026_07_09.md

 * basing oneself on physical reality.

-* not judging one's experience.
+* consider each thought without judging it.